choongin/leetcode/README.md

-# Leetcode solution with python
+# Leetcode Practice with python